citp/privacy-policy-historical/c/cf/cfa/cfainstitute.org.md

-> *The following text is extracted and transformed from the cfainstitute.org privacy policy that was archived on 2016-10-20.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161020163957id_/https%3A//www.cfainstitute.org/about/governance/policies/Pages/cfa_institute_privacy_policy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the cfainstitute.org privacy policy that was archived on 2017-06-06.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170606171957id_/https%3A//www.cfainstitute.org/about/governance/policies/Pages/cfa_institute_privacy_policy.aspx) for the most accurate reproduction.*

 # CFA Institute Privacy Policy

-**Last updated: January 2016**
+**Last updated: October 2016**

 This privacy policy (" **Privacy Policy** ") describes how CFA Institute gathers and protects certain individually identifiable information (" **Personal Information** ") and how CFA Institute may use, process, transfer, and share Personal Information.
 CFA Institute, located at 915 East High Street, Charlottesville, VA, 22902, owns and operates this website (the " **Site** ").
 This Privacy Policy applies to Personal Information that we collect through the Site, as well as offline collections of Personal Information about CFA Institute and CIPM Association members (" **Members** "), CFA®, CIPM®, and Investment FoundationsTM Program candidates, and participants and attendees at CFA Institute events.